turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 >  return num1 + num2;<br>
 >};<br>
 >getSum(4, 8); <br>
 >This code would not return any value in my terminal using node, but when I input it in repl or a web console and ran it, it worked.
 I couldn't sort out why my .js files wouldn't run it but other things would.
 I did some google searches and posted about it in slack, but couldn't come to  a solid explanation.
-Hoping this will get cleared up as I get more familiar with functions!
+Hoping this will get cleared up as I get more familiar with functions! **solved this by changing return to console.log
+> function getSum(num1, num2) {<br>
+>  console.log(num1 + num2);<br>
+>};<br>
+>getSum(4, 8); <br>